advancedAgritek-BB/coinTrader2.0/README.md

 * **scan_markets** – load all exchange pairs when `symbols` is empty (enabled by default).
 * **scan_in_background** – start the initial scan in the background so trading can begin immediately.
 * **excluded_symbols** – markets to skip during scanning.
-* **onchain_symbols** – base tokens traded on-chain.
+* **onchain_symbols** – optional list of base tokens traded on-chain.
+When this list is omitted or empty, the Solana scanner automatically discovers tradeable tokens.
+Providing a list restricts swaps to those entries only.
   Tickers are automatically resolved to mint addresses using a hybrid Jupiter/Helius registry cached at `cache/token_mints.json`.
 Each entry is appended with the quote defined by `onchain_default_quote` (defaults to `USDC`).
 If a ticker isn't found in the registry, the base value must be a valid mint address.
 If your configuration still contains `solana_symbols`, rename that section to `onchain_symbols`.
 * **onchain_default_quote** – quote currency used when appending to entries in `onchain_symbols`.
 Defaults to `USDC`.
 * **allow_short** – enable short selling.
 Set to `true` only when your exchange account supports short selling.